 For an additional $40 you may order a personalized plate of five spaces or less.
 TxDMV will review each request to ensure that it does not duplicate another plate already assigned.
 Personalize your plate with up to 5 characters (for cars, trucks, trailers) or 4 characters for motorcycles.
 Characters include letters, numbers, and three symbols.
 For the use an * asterisk symbol when checking vanity name availability, for a ♥ use the @ symbol, and for the ★ use the & symbol )

-However, you may opt to replace your plates before the seven year mark in order to get the new White-tailed Deer plate design.
+However, you may opt to replace your plates before the seven year mark in order to get the new Largemouth Bass plate design, which becomes available in May 2015.
 To do this, you will need to complete Form VTR-60 (Application for Replacement License Plate(s) and/or Vehicle Registration Sticker Form) and submit it to your local County Tax Assessor-Collector's office.
-The fee to replace your current White-tailed Deer license plate will be $6 plus a $1 automation fee.
+The fee to replace your current Largemouth Bass license plate will be $6 plus a $1 automation fee.
 TxDMV is required by law to collect this fee which covers the states extra manufacture and postage costs for the new plate.